cgreer/gflownets/README.md

 # gflownets
-A basic GFlowNet setup
+A Basic GFlowNet Setup

 ![Training Dash](./img/training_dash.png)

+## About

-Implements a GFlowNet using the trajectory balance loss on the [Smiley Environment](https://colab.research.google.com/drive/1fUMwgu2OhYpQagpzU5mhe9_Esib3Q2VR).
+`gflownets` implements a GFlowNet using the trajectory balance loss on the [Smiley Environment](https://colab.research.google.com/drive/1fUMwgu2OhYpQagpzU5mhe9_Esib3Q2VR).

 Includes some basic goodies that were recommended at the [GFlowNet Workshop](#resources):
 - Off-policy training via dithering (tempering + eps-greedy)